EricZinda/Perplexity/backlog.md

 - Support hosting games in a REST interface

+- Fix some of the user interface issues:
+    - implement a timeout
+    - do a better response than "I don't understand the way you used X" and other default messages
+        - I don't know the words: plase/nn and I don't know the way you used: for
+- How much is the soup and the salad?
+    - takes forever
+- How much does the soup and the salad cost? --> I don't know the way you used: cost
 - table for two crashes
+- table for 1 crashes
 - show us 3 menus -> there are less than 2 "we"
     - the error for "we usually give on menu per customer" isn't coming through
     - Because "Phase2LessThan" is forced and overwrites the error
     - Need to take another look at the way errors get propagated through
 - BUG: We would like the menus/the steaks
     - match_all_the_concept_n() does not check the plurality of "menus/steaks" to make sure there are conceptually 2 or more
+    - "We want water and menus" - only gives one menu
+    - We'd like to start with some water and menus
+        - /runparse 2, 39
+        - only gives one menu

 - "Did I order a steak for my son?" -> There isn't such a son here

 - I have 20 dollars -> you did not have 20 dollar